Lolita Pop

-Lolita Pop is a Swedish rock band from Örebro that was active from 1979 to 1992.
+Lolita Pop is a Swedish rock band from Örebro that was mainly active from 1979 to 1992.
 They scored successes on the Swedish album chart during the 1980s and early 1990s.
 The band reunited in 2019 for their 40th anniversary and continues to tour today.

 The band's core consisted of singer Karin Wistrand and guitarists Sten Booberg and Benkt Svensson (later Benkt Söderberg).
 Together, they wrote most of the music.
 Percussionist and saxophonist Per Eriksson is among the longest-serving members.
 Lolita Pop scored eight studio albums and about 800 performances in Sweden, Europe and the United States.
 Some of their popular songs were Tarzan on a Big Red Scooter, Hey Winner, Mind Your Eye, and Bang Your Head.

 Career

 Early years

 Lolita Pop formed at the premiere of Rockmagasinet, a club, in Örebro, Sweden on 26 May 1979.
 The name of the band was inspired by the appearance of “Miss Lolita” at a local porn club.

 The repertoire consisted mostly of cover songs including Iggy Pop, Lou Reed, Roxy Music and Television.
 These songs were performed in Swedish in humorous translations, such as Iggy Pop's "I'm bored, I'm the chairman of the bored" became "I am weary, I stand at the end of every level" and Television's "Elevation, do not go to my head, Stop the elevator and my skull is flat."
 Per Eriksson designed stickers with the band's name and distributed them to friends who were on a trip.
 The result was that Lolita Pop's name could be seen in Stockholm, Hamburg, Paris, New York, New Delhi and Beijing long before the band played outside their club.
 Per Eriksson also designed most of the band's album covers.

 Lolita Pop's first album was Rogue Pictures and was published by Pipaluckbolaget in 1982.
 The legacy of the New York band Television was heard clearly in Benkt Svensson's guitar solo in “Black and Dirty”.
 Punky “Gold Here?” eventually became the music in the computer game Invasion Gotland, a Swedish version of Battlefield Vietnam.